 Technique, later became a game changer in Italian cooking.
 Combining classical & traditional methods gave birth to the modern Italian food, far away from the bland and mild tasting porridge.
 Practiced methods told us that vegetables should be simply oiled or broiled and often reheated with a little garlic, vinegar, hot peppers, salt & a liberal splash of ubiquitous virgin olive oil.

 Here’s a quick look at some of the core modern cooking styles and methods used in Italian cooking:

-· This is a mix of ingredients, very finely chopped.
+· Battuto: This is a mix of ingredients, very finely chopped.
 These include salt fat, bacon or pancetta, onion and garlic.

-· This technique involves cooking meats, vegetables and sometimes even pizza on a grate over hot coals or burning wood in an outdoor grill.
+· Grilling: This technique involves cooking meats, vegetables and sometimes even pizza on a grate over hot coals or burning wood in an outdoor grill.

-whether eating at home or in a restaurant, Italians take food seriously.
+All the above clearly establishes that whether eating at home or in a restaurant, Italians take food seriously.
 Rich in history and flavor, an Italian dish leaves you longing for more the moment you taste it.
 Stay tuned for our upcoming edition on Italian eating culture, additional ingredients used, and much more.